ItsYusufDemir/binary-data-converter/README.md

 For instance, if it is float and the data size is 4 bytes, the program takes 4 bytes of the line and interprets it as a float number.
 During this process, byte order is also considered.

-At the end, the numbers are printed both consolen and output.txt.
+At the end, the numbers are printed both console and output.txt.